swup swup Accessibility Plugin

 Markup

-The plugin should work out of the box if you use proper semantic markup for your content, i.e. main for your content area and h1 or h2 for your headings.
-See the options below for customizing what elements to look for.
+The plugin should work out of the box if you use proper semantic markup for your content, i.e. a descriptive h1 for each page heading.
+See the options below for customizing what tags to look for.

 <header>